-Looking to personalize your kid’s room?
-Whether you call it modge podge or mod podge I’ll show you how to use mod podge on wood to decorate wooden letters with paper and this easy to use medium for a fun pop of color and pattern!
+Looking to personalize your kid's room?
+Whether you call it modge podge or mod podge, I'll show you how to use this easy-to-use medium on wood to decorate wooden letters with paper for a fun pop of color and pattern!

 Mod podge is a very easy to use medium and can be used on many surfaces including glass, canvas, tin or metal, and wood.
 In this case we’ll be using modge podge on wood and decorate one wooden initial for each kid using fun patterned scrapbook paper.